CliMA/Oceananigans.jl/paper/paper.md

 oceanic boundary layer turbulence over a seasonal cycle or the generation of training data for turbulence parameterizations in Earth system models.

-``Oceananigans.jl`` is continuously tested with unit tests, integration tests, analytic solutions to the incompressible Navier-Stokes equations, and verification experiments against published scientific results.
+``Oceananigans.jl`` is continuously tested on CPUs and GPUs with unit tests, integration tests, analytic solutions to the incompressible Navier-Stokes equations, and verification experiments against published scientific results.
 Future development plans include support for distributed parallelism with CUDA-aware MPI as well as bathymetry and irregular domains.

 # Acknowledgements